Ear: Hearing loss

 Hearing loss may be either partial or total.
 This may be a result of injury or damage, congenital disease, or physiological causes.
 When hearing loss is a result of injury or damage to the outer ear or middle ear, it is known as conductive hearing loss.
 When deafness is a result of injury or damage to the inner ear, vestibulochoclear nerve, or brain, it is known as sensorineural hearing loss.

-Causes of conductive hearing loss include an ear canal blocked by ear wax, ossicles that are fixed together or absent, or holes in the eardrum.
+Causes of conductive hearing loss include an ear canal blocked by earwax, ossicles that are fixed together or absent, or holes in the eardrum.
 Conductive hearing loss may also result from middle ear inflammation causing fluid build-up in the normally air-filled space, such as by otitis media.
 Tympanoplasty is the general name of the operation to repair the middle ear's eardrum and ossicles.
 Grafts from muscle fascia are ordinarily used to rebuild an intact eardrum.
 Sometimes artificial ear bones are placed to substitute for damaged ones, or a disrupted ossicular chain is rebuilt in order to conduct sound effectively.

 Hearing aids or cochlear implants may be used if the hearing loss is severe or prolonged.
 Hearing aids work by amplifying the sound of the local environment and are best suited to conductive hearing loss.
 Cochlear implants transmit the sound that is heard as if it were a nervous signal, bypassing the cochlea.
 Active middle ear implants send sound vibrations to the ossicles in the middle ear, bypassing any non-functioning parts of the outer and middle ear.